Updated: Sep 2, 2021

 What were the purposes of the practices associated with these rites?
 Since they were secret at the time and the recollection later could have been changed, altered, mis-remembered, etc. to protect the secrets of the order, or simply because memories fail over time, can we be certain?
 Joseph Smith suddenly died, and they were expanded to the wider church body through the interpretation of his followers.
 The secret implementation caused problems with reliability.
 Let's say we have a good idea that Joseph was doing something akin to a spiritual rite or ceremony and let’s say that its purpose was to seal other people to himself as a sort of dynastic ritual.
 Yet at the same time he was exposing and kicking out those practicing "spiritual wifery," like John C. Bennett and the Higbee brothers, and as late as February 1844, excommunicating men who were preaching polygamy, such as Hiram Brown.
 He was also vehemently denouncing "spiritual wifery," both in his public statements and in his private journals.
 Joseph sued in court to clear his name of polygamy, and at times, akin to the style of Perry Mason, putting the secrecy of polygamy on trial, which could have set himself up for perjury and jail were he to be proven wrong.
 He set up a political campaign to clear his name on all costs across the country, enlisted women in the Relief Society to combat the evils of polygamy, had his followers sign affidavits condemning polygamy in 1842, and in general, waged war against the practice of “spiritual wifery.”
 Was this a war of authority to enter polygamy through appropriate keys, as Mormon historians believe, or was he truly fighting against a system that would later be called polygamy, that was a rider on top of benign secret rituals he introduced?
 Or was it he just trying to cover his scoundrel tracks?

-While the latter explanation is heretical, it's really not much better than the faithful narrative.
+While Pratt's explanation is heretical, it's really not much better than the faithful narrative.
 Both explanations are still hard to digest and have led many from the Church because not only would it prove Joseph Smith lied, but that he lied damnably, took it to court, where he could have been exposed, and strung his wife along the whole time.
 This idea of a lying prophet was then added upon by the deliberately deceptive practices of Brigham Young, John Taylor (who would vehemently preach against polygamy during his mission to Europe right up until Section 132 was released in 1852), to the ruse of the first Manifesto by Wilford Woodruff, to the unclear tactics of Joseph F. Smith through the 1910’s, who was beginning to excommunicate known polygamists, while still secretly winking and nodding at other polygamy ceremonies AFTER the Second Manifesto in 1904.
 It's also been used by other sects such the FLDS Church, who knowingly lie to protect their beliefs, to the consternation of those who are abused by their leadership.
 The term, "lying for the Lord" has been popular, both in excusing this kind of behavior, and in lambasting derelict leadership of the Church by its dissenters.

 John 8:44 states: